sswam/web2tk/README.md

 - To bind `<a data-field="link" href="...">` or `<img data-field="image" src="...">` to data, we can have `link.href` and `foo.src` in the data.
 This would work similarly for any attribute.
 - We can bind data to form fields with just `<form data-field=".">` or `<form data-field="user.settings">` etc., and it will bind data to each named form field e.g. `<input name="fullname">` would be bound to data `user.settings.fullname`.
 - the [attribute^="value"] selector can be used to select elements with the specified attribute, whose value starts with the specified value.
+- In some cases we need to format data before display, such as dates, numbers, and amounts of money.
+We can use the data-format or f attribute, with the name of a format.
+The format name is used to look up a formatting function.
+- For editable data, the specified format name is also used to look up a parsing function.
+- For dynamic messages, the data might be { "template": "There are <span d='items' f='.cardinal'>12</span> <span d='.plurals.ITEM' d2='items' f='.plural'>items</span>.", "items": 12 }.
+  - This still isn't quite right.
+Need to be able to bind a message to any set of data by name.
+Could use like data-field-items=".items" or d-items=".items"?